dialex/start-testing/docs/types/test-types.md

 When an acceptance test passes it implies the feature under test is good enough to be released.
 That means these tests require a high level of confidence and should closely resemble real-world usage, which is why many [E2E tests](#end-to-end-tests) serve as acceptance tests.

+#### Smoke tests

+> **tl;dr** Quickly check essential features to identify critical issues that compromise the system.

+Smoke tests focus on checking critical functionalities of an application to ensure its basic stability and viability.
+The primary goal of smoke testing is to quickly determine whether the application is ready for more testing.
+These tests are typically conducted after a new build or deployment to catch any major issues that got introduced in latest code change.

+The scope of smoke tests is narrow because they only cover essential functionalities, such as starting the app/website, logging in a user, accessing key pages and performing basic operations.
+These tests act as an initial checkpoint to ensure that the basic functionality of the application is intact, giving the team confidence to proceed with more in-depth testing or development.

+These tests are a trade-off between speed and confidence, prioritizing speed.
+They exist to quickly give you just enough confidence to continue, like a fail fast mechamism.
+If a smoke test fails then there's no point in continuing testing or development, as that would be wasted effort.
+When that happens the team needs to stop and fix the underlying issue.

 ### Others

 #### Rejection tests